shreyT19/atlan-assignment/README.md

 <img width="1431" alt="Screenshot 2023-08-07 at 9 30 59 AM" src="https://github.com/shreyT19/atlan-assignment/assets/116892456/ad208dce-03b4-4909-be8d-b6dc2c79b953">

-- **As asked to can render a large amount of rows in the application without breaking the browser, or without crashing it.
+- **As asked to render a large amount of rows in the application without breaking the browser, or without crashing it.
 I think i have achieved the solution to the challenge of rendering a substantial number of rows in the application by integrating pagination and scrolling options into the table components, ensuring smooth performance.**